marcogrimaldi29/marcogrimaldi29.github.io/_pages/privacy.md

 GitHub may collect limited technical data (such as IP addresses and request metadata) for operational and security purposes.

-For details, please review [GitHub’s Privacy Statement](https://docs.github.com/en/site-policy/privacy-policies/github-privacy-statement).
+For details, please review **[GitHub’s Privacy Statement](https://docs.github.com/en/site-policy/privacy-policies/github-privacy-statement)**.

 ---